kubernetes/community/README.md

 **Archives**: Discussions on most channels are archived at [kubernetes.slackarchive.io](http://kubernetes.slackarchive.io).
 Start archiving by inviting the slackarchive bot to a channel via `/invite @slackarchive`

 To add new channels, contact one of the admins.
-Currently that includes briangrant, goltermann, jbeda, and thockin.
+Currently that includes briangrant, goltermann, jbeda, sarahnovotny and thockin.

 ## [Weekly Community Video Conference](community/README.md)